MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-multistep-form-subgrid.md

 ## Delete action

-Enabling a **Delete action** allows a user to permanently delete the table represented by a row in the subgrid, if the Delete privilege has been granted by [Table Permissions](assign-entity-permissions.md).
+Enabling a **Delete action** allows a user to permanently delete the table represented by a row in the subgrid, if the Delete privilege has been granted by [table permissions](../security/table-permissions.md).

 ### Delete action settings